Adaptive Webpage Fingerprinting from TLS Traces: Preliminaries

 \subsection{The Transport Layer Security Protocol}

 The TLS protocol is a cryptographic protocol that is commonly used to establish secure two-party communication channels over untrusted networks (e.g., the Internet).
 It is utilized in a wide range of applications such as web browsing, email, instant messaging and voice over IP, and employs end-to-end encryption between the two parties to protect the integrity and the confidentiality of the transmitted data.
 The two participants first negotiate the ciphersuite details and then perform an one-time \textit{handshake} to generate the cryptographic keys that will be used to protect the contents of their communication.
 Following a successful handshake, all the data exchanged is encrypted.
-To prevent man-in-the-middle attacks a client accessing a TLS-enabled server verifies the identity of the server through a public-key certificate issued by a trusted certification authority.
+Note, however, that the IP addresses of the communicating parties are not concealed.
+Moreover, to prevent man-in-the-middle attacks a client accessing a TLS-enabled server verifies the identity of the server through a public-key certificate issued by a trusted certification authority.
 For a detailed analysis of the TLS protocol please refer to~\cite{felt2017measuring,arfaoui2019privacy,rescorla2018transport, dowling2016cryptographic}.
 In this work, we focus on the latest two versions of TLS, 1.2~\cite{rescorla2008transport} and 1.3~\cite{rescorla2018transport}.